Success in Section 3 is all about timing and planning. Let’s break down how to time the essay section of the test.

 Looking to utilise your time effectively and write a high scoring BMAT Essay?

-At UniAdmissions, we are experts at boosting your BMAT score and maximising your chances of gaining a place to study Medicine through our one-to-one sessions, mock papers and intensive courses.
-Get familiar with the styles of questions you will face and how to answer them effectively.
+At UniAdmissions, we are experts at boosting your BMAT score and maximising your chances of gaining a place to study Medicine.
+Through our one-to-one sessions, mock papers and intensive courses, you will get familiar with the styles of questions in the paper and learn how to answer them effectively.

-Click the button below to see the support we have for you in our BMAT Programme and triple your chances of success.
+Discover the support we have for you in our BMAT Tuition Programme and triple your chances of success today.